-One of the easiest to spot, a round face has a soft, curved chin and the cheekbones are the widest part of the face.
-The objective with shaping these brows is to elongate the face and narrow the jawline.
+A round face has a soft, curved chin and the cheekbones are the widest part of the face.

 There is one simple tip that our elite HD Brows trainer, Sarah Dunton, has for those of us with a round face: “Don’t put round brows on a round face”.

 Rounded brows on a rounded face will make the face appear, you guessed it, rounder.
 On the other hand, a straight brow will cause the face to look shorter.
 So, you would assume something a little more square and angular would counteract this, right?
 Wrong.
 Any harsh edges will not compliment the curved contours of the face.

 The best way to flatter a round face shape is to keep the brow soft and slightly curved.
 Height at the arch of the brow creates height, while a little extra length on the tails creates the illusion of a longer face.

 An oval face has a forehead that is not too much wider than the chin.
 The chin is soft and there is a slight curve to the sides of the face.